zzzprojects/docs/eval-expression.net/pages/documentations/documentation.md

 - [Compile Methods](/eval-compile)
 - [Helper Methods](/helper-methods)

-Execute methods is the most critical section to understand as they allow you to execute an expression directly, such as:
+Execute methods are the most critical section to understand as they allow you to execute an expression directly, such as:

 ```csharp
 ```

-Compile methods are also very important to take your time to read the documentation as they allow you to compile a C# expression and re-use the delegate later:
+Compile methods are also very important so take the time to read the documentation as they allow you to compile a C# expression and re-use the delegate later:

 ```csharp
 ```

-Helper methods are different kinds of methods that either can help you for other purposes, such as the `Tokenize` method, or help you with your current evaluation, such as the `AddMethod` method:
+Helper methods are different kinds of methods that either can help with other purposes, such as the `Tokenize` method, or help you with your current evaluation, such as the `AddMethod` method:

 ```csharp
 ```